Michigan Wolverines swimming and diving: About

-The USA club swimming team that is affiliated with University team is Club Wolverine.
-The college swimmers train with the Club Wolverine Elite Team during the summer, but Club Wolverine is a very diverse organization that goes beyond its affiliation with the university.
-Club Wolverine is a parent run swim team for swimmers of all ages and abilities.
-It is routinely ranked the #1 club in Michigan and one of the top clubs in the U.S. CW's focus is on the long-term development of swimmers from learn-to-swim (Cubs Group) to local, state, national and international competition.
+The USA club swimming team that is affiliated with the university team is Club Wolverine.
+The college swimmers train with the Club Wolverine Elite Team during the summer, but Club Wolverine is a parent run swim team for swimmers of all ages and abilities.
+It is routinely ranked the #1 club in Michigan and one of the top clubs in the U.S.

 Professional swimming

-Club Wolverine has always had an impressive squad of professional swimmers including many international superstars in the sport.
+Club Wolverine has a squad of professional swimmers including many international superstars in the sport.
 Most notably, Michael Phelps trained on Club Wolverine for the four years leading up to the 2008 Beijing Olympics.

 Summer camps

 The Club Wolverine team in congruence with the University of Michigan Varsity Swimming program runs a week-long stay-away camp in the summer.
-This camp is intended to be for young, but competitive swimmers that are looking to improve their skills in an environment that provides relatively high intensity.
-These young swimmers are coached personally on technique, endurance and speed by the Coaching staff of the University's varsity team and by professional and college athletes themselves.
-Most young swimmers that attend the camps stay in the University dorms.
-Campers are given opportunities to have fun by playing games, watching movies, and meeting inspiring athletes at the autograph signing and game night.